Austin-Imbastari/moodometry/README.md

 # moodometry
-A full stack web application for journalers who want to track their moods and daily activities
+A full stack web application created with my team for journalers who want to track their moods and daily activities

 ## Technologies Used
 - React.js